Myth 1: I will lose everything I own

 Myth 8: I will have no say over what gets put into bankruptcy

 FALSE.
 As a debtor you know what you own and to whom.
 You can choose to pay for some of your debts outside of bankruptcy or put them all in the bankruptcy filing.
 It is not mandatory that all of your debts be managed through the bankruptcy process.
-Also, there are a few types of debt that cannot be included bankruptcy.
-Past due child support, back taxes and some student loans cannot be discharged through the bankruptcy process.
+Also, there are a few types of debt that cannot be included in bankruptcy.
+Past due child support and some student loans cannot be discharged through the bankruptcy process.
 Contact our knowledgeable attorneys to get more information about what types of debt you can eliminate.

 Myth 9: If I file for bankruptcy, so must my spouse.